sunmkim/lfc-tweet-analysis/README.md

-# Analysis of Tweets on Liverpool FC games for the 15/16 Barclays Premier League Season
+# Analysis of Liverpool FC Tweets in the 15/16 Barclays Premier League Season
 The goal of this project is to collect real-time stream of tweets, and analyse & visualise that data.
 I will not cover all Liverpool games of the 15/16 season, only a few notable ones.

 ## Libraries used